-Notwithstanding the requirements of this subsection (d-5), the contracts executed under this subsection (d-5) shall provide that the total of zero emission credits procured under a procurement plan shall be subject to the limitations of this paragraph (2).
-For each delivery year, the contractual volume receiving payments in such year shall be reduced for all retail customers based on the amount necessary to limit the net increase that delivery year to the costs of those credits included in the amounts paid by eligible retail customers in connection with electric service to no more than 1.65% of the amount paid per kilowatthour by eligible retail customers during the 1 year ending May 31, 2009.
-The result of this computation 2 3 shall apply to and reduce the procurement for all retail customers, and all those customers shall pay the same 4 single, uniform cents per kilowatthour charge under 5 subsection (k) of Section 16-108 of the Public Utilities 6 7 Act.
-To arrive at a maximum dollar amount of zero emission 8 credits to be paid for the particular delivery year, the 9 resulting per kilowatthour amount shall be applied to the 10 actual amount of kilowatthours of electricity delivered by the electric utility in the delivery year immediately prior 11 12 to the procurement, to all retail customers in its service 13 territory.
-Unpaid contractual volume for any delivery year 14 shall be paid in any subsequent delivery year in which such 15 payments can be made without exceeding the amount specified in this paragraph (2).
-The calculations required by this 16 17 paragraph (2) shall be made only once for each procurement plan year.
-Once the determination as to the amount of zero 18 19 emission credits to be paid is made based on 20 calculations set forth in this paragraph (2), no subsequent 2.1 rate impact determinations shall be made and no adjustments 22 to those contract amounts shall be allowed.
-All costs 23 incurred under those contracts and in implementing this 24 subsection (d-5) shall be recovered by the electric utility as provided in this Section.
+Notwithstanding the requirements of this subsection (d-5), the contracts executed under this subsection (d-5)shall provide that the total of zero emission credits procured under a procurement plan shall be subject to the limitations of this paragraph (2).
+For each delivery year, the contractual volume receiving payments in such year shall be reduced for all retail customers based on the amount necessary to limit the net increase that delivery year to the costs of those credits included in the amounts paid by eligible retail customers in connection with electric service to no more than 1.65% of the amount paid per kilowatthour by eligible retail customers during the year ending May 31, 2009.
+The result of this computation shall apply to and reduce the procurement for all retail customers, and all those customers shall pay the same single, uniform cents per kilowatthour charge under subsection (k) of Section 16-108 of the Public Utilities Act.
+To arrive at a maximum dollar amount of zero emission credits to be paid for the particular delivery year, the resulting per kilowatthour amount shall be applied to the actual amount of kilowatthours of electricity delivered by the electric utility in the delivery year immediately prior to the procurement, to all retail customers in its service territory.
+Unpaid contractual volume for any delivery year shall be paid in any subsequent delivery year in which such payments can be made without exceeding specified in this paragraph the amount (2).
+The calculations required by this paragraph (2) shall be made only once for each procurement plan year.
+Once the determination as to the amount of zero emission credits to be paid is made based on the calculations set forth in this paragraph (2), no subsequent rate impact determinations shall be made and no adjustments to those contract amounts shall be allowed.
+All costs incurred under those contracts implementing this subsection (d-5) shall be in recovered by the electric utility as provided in this Section.

-No later than June 30, 2019, the Commission shall
+No later than June 30, 2019, the Commission shall review the limitation on the amount of zero emission credits procured under this subsection (d-5) and report to the General Assembly its findings as to whether that limitation unduly constrains the procurement of cost-effective zero emission credits.

-review the limitation on the amount of zero emission credits procured under this subsection (d-5) and report to the General Assembly its findings as to whether that limitation unduly constrains the procurement of cost-effective zero emission credits.
+(3) Six years after the execution of a contract under

-(3) Six years after the execution of a contract under this subsection (d-5), the Agency shall determine whether the actual zero emission credit payments received by the supplier over the 6-year period exceed the Average ZEC Payment.
+this subsection (d-5), the Agency shall determine whether the actual zero emission credit payments received by the supplier over the 6-year period exceed the Average ZEC Payment.
 In addition, at the end of the term of a contract executed under this subsection (d-5), or at the time, if any, a zero emission facility's contract is terminated under subparagraph (E) of paragraph (1) of this subsection (d-5), then the Agency shall determine whether the actual zero emission credit payments received by the supplier over the term of the contract exceed the Average ZEC Payment, after taking into account any amounts previously credited back to the utility under this paragraph (3).
 If the Agency determines that the actual zero emission credit payments received by the supplier over the relevant period exceed the Average ZEC Payment, then the supplier shall credit the difference back to the utility.
-The amount of the credit shall be remitted to the applicable electric utility no later than 120 days after the Agency's determination, which the utility shall reflect as a credit on its retail customer bills as soon as practicable; however, the credit remitted to the utility shall not exceed the total amount 1 of payments received by the facility under its contract.
-2
+The amount of the credit shall be remitted to the applicable electric utility no later than 120 days after the Agency's determination, which the utility shall reflect as a credit on its retail customer bills as soon as practicable; however, the credit remitted to the utility shall not exceed the total amount of payments received by the facility under its contract.